Viki-coding/ADHD-Self-Assessment/README.md

 <h2>CONTENT</h2>
 The content for the quiz is from the [ADD.org] the Attention Deficit Disorder association of America [Link] (https://add.org/wp-content/uploads/2015/03/adhd-questionnaire-ASRS111.pdf) and myself as my eldest son has ADHD so I unserstand the journey that people have to go through.

-This questionaire is used accross America and Canada and the World Health Organisation.
+This questionnaire is used across America and Canada and the World Health Organisation.
 [Link] (https://add.org/adhd-questionnaire/)

 Definition of ADHD  [From ADHD Ireland] (https://adhdireland.ie/general-information/what-is-adhd/) for introduction text.

-This program is not an accurage diagnostic tool.
-In this educational coding project I have only used the first 6 questions on the questionaire which can tell the patient has sympthoms that are highly consistent with ADHD and require further investigation.
-In the full questionire it is advised to answer a further 12 questions, but I felt that was too many for this particular project.
+This program is not an accurate diagnostic tool.
+In this educational coding project I have only used the first 6 questions on the questionnaire which can tell the patient has symptoms that are highly consistent with ADHD and require further investigation.
+In the full questionnaire it is advised to answer a further 12 questions, but I felt that was too many for this particular project.

 <h2>Legal & Ethical Compliance</h2>
 This project is for educational coding purposes only.
-It is not a formal diagnositic tool for ADHD.
-This information also displayed on welcome screen when project first lauches.
+It is not a formal diagnostic tool for ADHD.
+This information also displayed on welcome screen when project first launches.